These boots were made for walking - as are Adelaide's streets. Catch up with a local guide and let them lead to the city's attractions and beyond.

 Adelaide is a fantastic city to for a walking as it's all so easily accessible, meaning you cover a lot of ground in a short distance.

-Get a history lesson. go ghost-spotting, sample delicious food and ride on a Segway.
+Get a history lesson. go ghost-spotting and sample delicious food all accessible by foot!

 Adelaide Central Market Tour, Adelaide